******SELECTIONS HAVE BEEN MADE FOR THE PRINT ANTHOLOGY.

 WHAT WE ARE LOOKING FOR

-We would like to encourage submissions from BIPOC and LGBTQ2S+ communities, people who identify as living with a disability or as disabled, women, scientists, children and young adults, people outside traditional art and literary communities, and those who identify with other underrepresented groups.
+We encourage submissions from BIPOC and LGBTQ2S+ communities, people who identify as living with a disability or as disabled, women, scientists, children and young adults, people outside traditional art and literary communities, and those who identify with other underrepresented groups.

 Submissions from outside of Canada are also welcome.